 Ballet photography that says "entertainment industry" without a word

-Lutz and Carr might have the most visually distinctive homepage of any accounting firm.
-Full-bleed ballet photography with a bold yellow accent and black-white-yellow scheme communicates who they serve before you read a word.
-This NYC firm was founded in 1950 specializing in entertainment, film, TV, and talent, and the custom design feels intentionally crafted for the arts community.
+Lutz and Carr uses full-bleed ballet photography as its hero image, so you know who this firm serves before reading a word.
+This NYC firm was founded in 1950 specializing in entertainment, film, TV, and talent, and the custom design is clearly built for the arts community.

 Conversion is the biggest miss.
-Phone number and address are buried in the footer, there’s no above-fold consultation CTA, and the hero buttons (“AUDIT” and “TAX”) link to service pages rather than conversion actions.
+Phone number and address are buried in the footer, there’s no above-fold consultation CTA, and the hero buttons link to service pages rather than conversion actions.
 For a 70+ year firm, the lack of a “talk to us” button is surprising.

 Pilot